 The only country that gets closed to those numbers in Africa is the tiny country of Comoros with roughly annual 24 000 visitors.
-Another great country that I have visited recently.
+Another great country that I have visited recently in Africa.
 Click Here To Read About This Gem Of The Coast Of East Africa, One The Best Places To Swim With Whales In The World.

 The Southern part of Sao Tome is where you will find the old abandoned Portuguese hospital, one of the most popular beaches in the country around Santana, the volcanic tower Cão Grande Peak the most famous landmark of Sao Tome & Principe, and the turtle sanctuary around Praia Jale.